Debt Consolidation Loans for Bad Credit Rates in June 2026

 Should you get a debt consolidation loan if you have bad credit?
 If you can honestly answer “yes” to the following three questions, it’s likely a good financial move.

 - Will you save money?
 If you have serious credit problems, you’ll likely have trouble qualifying for a good rate.
-Use our debt consolidation loan calculator to compare the interest rates on your current debts with your debt consolidation loan offers.
+Use LendingTree’s debt consolidation loan calculator to compare the interest rates on your current debts with your debt consolidation loan offers.
 (You can check your rates by prequalifying for a debt consolidation loan — it won’t affect your credit.)

 - Do you have a plan to pay off the debt?
 Consolidation alone usually isn’t enough to help you become debt-free.
 But if you’re willing to follow a plan to get out of debt, a consolidation loan can be the first step in the right direction.

-- Can you avoid new debt?
+- Can you avoid taking on new debt?
 Paying off your current debts with a consolidation loan and racking up more debt will land you in financial hot water.
 Make sure you’re committed to avoiding new debt, or consolidation could make your current finances even worse.

 Having bad credit can make you an easy target for predatory lenders that offer payday loans or car title loans.
 These types of loans don’t typically require a credit check, but they come with high APRs and short repayment terms that can trap you in a cycle of debt.